 When it comes to gifting, there are two sides to taxation.
 For the giver and for the receiver.
 For you (the giver) it is vital that you don't go crazy with your generosity or you could be hit with a National Insurance and Income Tax bill.

 "The basic limit is £50, including delivery charges!

 If your gift is worth more than that then it will be taxed as a perk for the employee.
 They will have to pay Income Tax (unless you agree to pay it on their behalf) and you will have to pay Class 1A National Insurance.
 So, a £60 gift would end up actually costing £85 instead.
 And it has to be a proper gift to get the exemption, just giving them cash doesn't count.

 For clients, again the £50 gift limit applies, and it must not be part of a series of gifts to the same person within the same accounting period.
 Sadly, you can't give them tobacco, food or drink because the exemption doesn't apply to them.

 Remember that you must account for VAT on gifts.
-The rules on VAT for client gifts is the same as that for employees.
-You must account for VAT should gifts exceed the £50 limit.
+The rules on VAT for client gifts is the same as those for employees.
+You must account for VAT should gifts exceed the £50 limit!

 Until next time ...

 If anything I've written in this blog post resonates with you and you'd like to discover more, it may be a great idea to give me a call on 01908 774323 and let's see how I can help you.

 Helen brings the personal tax planning experience of the top 20 tax companies to Essendon.
 Formerly of MacIntyre Hudson (with 45 offices nationwide), Helen worked at Chancery for more than 10 years before joining Essendon as the personal tax specialist.